 Your Paper Prescription will be ready for collection from Henfield Medical Centre within two working days.

-Please allow five working days if you want to collect your medication directly from Lloyds Pharmacy.
+For Lloyds patients please allow 5 working days if you want to collect your medication directly from Lloyds Pharmacy.
 (As advised by Lloyds).

-For dispensing patients please allow three working days from ordering to collection of medication from the dispensary.
+For dispensing patients please allow 3 working days from ordering to collection of medication from the dispensary.

 Henfield Medical Practice Monthly Prescriptions Policy